PlasticTangerine/sr-bug-report-sheet/README.md

 | Memory | 32GB                 |
 | GPU    | GeForce RTX 2080 8GB |

-Additionally, I run a tripple monitor setup, with each monitor set to 1920x1080 @ 144hz. &nbsp;The game is displayed on monitor 1. &nbsp;I used a keyboard and mouse as my input device to play the game.
+Additionally, the game runs off an HDD. &nbsp;I run a tripple monitor setup, with each monitor set to 1920x1080@144hz. &nbsp;It is displayed on monitor 1. &nbsp;I use a keyboard and mouse as my input device to play the game.

 Here is a video that showcases all of my in game settings: &nbsp;[Streamable Video](https://streamable.com/2al36w)